webplatform/docs/tutorials/building_web_games/index.md

 To get a sense of the performance differences, read through [http://blog.frontendforce.com/2010/03/games-development-in-javascript-canvas-vs-dom-benchmark/ this article at Frontend Force] and run some of the tests available.

 If you're interested in using DOM manipulation, Crafty JS and [http://www.limejs.com/ Lime JS] are game engines that support this.
-Lime JS works on desktop and mobile, is open source and [https://github.com/digitalfruit/limejs is available on Github].
+Lime JS works on desktop and mobile, is open source and [https://github.com/digitalfruit/limejs is available on GitHub].
 Check out the [http://www.limejs.com/static/roundball/index.html Roundball sample game] for an example running Lime JS.

 === Making the Game Load Fast ===
 In order to ensure that your game loads quickly, you should package up as many static resources as possible.
 The fewer network requests your game makes, the faster it will load, especially on mobile.
 This includes images, Javascript, CSS and anything else that takes another network request to download.